cpjjpeters/CustomerSearch/README.md

 https://www.youtube.com/watch?v=W6wiTGYkCbo

-To note: does not work with latest springboot version (Customer_ was not created and then you cannot import it) The RestController has not the name Controller in it
+To note: does not work with latest springboot version, correction on 23/07/2025: 3.5.3 is working
+(Customer_ was not created and then you cannot import it) The RestController has not the name Controller in it